daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 our services.
 But we merely had the first version of the software and we didn't have much customers and data yet.
 So, I worked hard with my fellow engineers to build the best product.
-Years later, our services are installed in more than 10,000 local restaurants and retails stores in 50 states, serving tens of millions of people.
+Years later, our services are installed in more than 10,000 local restaurants and retails stores in 50 states, serving over 10 million people.
 We have data.

 It took me full 2 years of preparation.
-Coffee chat with CTO on our data science and analytics vision.
-Dusting off the statistical knowledge and research methods out of the back of my brain since the college and PhD.
+Coffee chat with CTO on our data and analytics vision.
+Dusting off the statistical knowledge and research methods from the college and PhD.
 Doing pet projects on Natural Language Processing and prediction problems.
 Building infrastructures and practices for our product team to run more experiments.
-I finally proposed to create the new role so I can be more helpful to achieve the company's hyper growth.
+I finally wrote up a proposal to create the new role so I can be more helpful to achieve the company's hyper growth.
 Here I am: the 1st Data Scientist at FiveStars.

 ### Yet another case of connecting dots